zalenski/stepping/README.md

-# stepping
+# Stepping Stone Puzzle

-Stepping Stone Puzzle
+Code to solve the Stepping Stone Puzzle of https://oeis.org/A337663 .